Reading Time Calculator

 Frequently Asked Questions

-How many words per page?
+How many words is a 10-minute presentation?